Mo-sharifi/Divar_house_price/README.md

 - [License](#license)

 ## Project Overview
 This project, developed as part of an academic endeavor, aims to predict house prices in Tehran using a dataset of listings from Divar.ir in 1401 (2022).
-By processing features like area, number of rooms, parking, storage, elevator, and neighborhood, multiple machine learning models were trained to provide accurate price predictions.
+By processing features like area, number of rooms, parking, storage, elevator, and Address, multiple machine learning models were trained to provide accurate price predictions.
 The final model is deployed through a user-friendly Streamlit web application, enabling users to estimate house prices interactively.

 ## Features
 - **Data Collection**: Gathered from Divar.ir house listings in Tehran (1401/2022).
-- **Data Preprocessing**: Cleaning, encoding categorical variables (e.g., neighborhood), and normalizing numerical features.
+- **Data Preprocessing**: Cleaning, encoding categorical variables (e.g., Address), and normalizing numerical features.
 - **Machine Learning Models**: Implementation of Decision Tree, Random Forest, ElasticNet, and XGBoost algorithms.
 - **Model Evaluation**: Performance assessed using metrics like RMSE and R².
 - **Interactive Interface**: A Streamlit app for seamless house price predictions.